Tips for Fixing or Improving Internet Speed

 Connect to a Closer Server

 VPN services connect you to the Internet through a virtual location.
-With Hotspot Shield Elite, you can choose from servers in dozens of countries.
+With Hotspot Shield Premium, you can choose from servers in dozens of countries.
 If you’re trying to bypass geo-restrictions and mask your location to give yourself the appearance of a local user, that limits the servers you can use, but if this isn’t the case, try switching your virtual location to improve Internet speeds.
 A closer location may offer better speeds, so try a server closer to home.
 This may fix Internet speed issues for you.

 Unfortunately, a slower Internet connection may be the price you pay for better security and safety.
 However, now that you know how to improve Internet speed, you can use these tips and tricks to maximize your results.
 Whether your secure Internet connection is wired or Wi-Fi, you should never settle for less than the best possible Internet speed for all of your devices.